checkpoint-restore/criu/CONTRIBUTING.md

 When you change the source code, please keep in mind the following code conventions:

+* code is written to be read, so the code readability is the most important thing you need to have in mind when preparing patches
 * we prefer tabs and indentations to be 8 characters width
+* we prefer line length of 80 characters or less, more is allowed if it helps with code readability
-* CRIU mostly follows [Linux kernel coding style](https://www.kernel.org/doc/Documentation/process/coding-style.rst), but we are less strict than the kernel community.
+* CRIU mostly follows [Linux kernel coding style](https://www.kernel.org/doc/Documentation/process/coding-style.rst), but we are less strict than the kernel community

 Other conventions can be learned from the source code itself.
 In short, make sure your new code looks similar to what is already there.

+## Automatic tools to fix coding-style

+Important: These tools are there to advise you, but should not be considered as a "source of truth", as tools also make nasty mistakes from time to time which can completely break code readability.

 The following command can be used to automatically run a code linter for Python files (flake8), Shell scripts (shellcheck), text spelling (codespell), and a number of CRIU-specific checks (usage of print macros and EOL whitespace for C files).